Example 2: Sharp corner on L Bracket

 |Sensor||Distance From Singularity (mm)||Distance From Singularity (in)|

 As the mesh got more refined the singularity’s effect and size shrank.
-In Figure 19 I set the colour scale to show red for the yield stress and as you can see in the image and data the effect of the singularity is very small.
+In Figure 19 I set the color scale to show red for the yield stress and as you can see in the image and data the effect of the singularity is very small.
 I zoomed in a lot for Figure 20 and the blue line is the entity separating sensor 1 and 2 and has a length of 0.22mm.
 So, we can see that the singularity is not affecting much further than about a third of the line.

 Final Conclusion (TLDR;)